 Overall, I give the American Health Journal a big thumbs down for overblown and biased “reporting.”
-This episode is not evidence that Laminine works, but appears more like good sales copy.
+This episode is not evidence of efficacy, but appears more like good sales copy.

 “LAMININE provides the most essential proteins and amino acids our body needs, along with the proper transport mechanisms to direct these nutritional building blocks to where our body needs it the most.”

 This claim is misleading.
 I am not familiar with any objective evidence that nutrients can be “steered” to specific locations in the body via normal digestion.
 I would like to see LifePharm’s independent support for this claim.
 My search of the biomedical journal databases did not produce a single result for Laminine and/or its ability to “direct” nutrients in the body.